tonsky/tongue/README.md

 In contrast with other i18n solutions relying on complex and limiting string-based syntax for defining pluralization, wording, special cases etc, Tongue lets you use arbitrary functions.
 It gives you convenience, code reuse and endless possibilities.

-As a result you have a library that handles exaclty your case well with as much detail and precision as you need.
+As a result you have a library that handles exactly your case well with as much detail and precision as you need.

 ### Who’s using Tongue?